 Sustainability has become an important influence on purchasing decisions.
 Consumers are increasingly choosing plant-based options, both for their health and the health of our planet.

 As a plant-based source of high-quality protein, soy is an obvious choice for manufacturers looking to further their sustainability initiatives.
-At DuPont, we combine half a century of expertise in soy protein with practical measures that support the United Nations Development Goals.
+At Nutrition & Biosciences, we combine half a century of expertise in soy protein with practical measures that support the United Nations Development Goals.
 When you work with us, you have a partner who is committed to ensuring that your products give your consumers the healthier, more sustainable food they are looking for.

 Another aspect of our commitment to sustainability is the practices we follow when sourcing our soybeans.
 As a part of our effort to minimize our carbon footprint, we source soybeans as close to our manufacturing facilities as possible.
 Most of our soybeans come from growers in the United States who are assessed against the U.S. Soybean Sustainability Assurance Protocol (SSAP).
 We’re a member of the Round Table on Responsible Soy and, in accordance with the Soy Moratorium, only buy soybeans from suppliers who have contracted to avoid buying soybeans grown on lands deforested after July 2006 in the Amazon biome.